Tiago4k/Sherlock/README.md

 Sherlock is a web-based application that will detect fraudulant photos that users upload to the website.

 - Backend developed using Python and Flask.
-  -Backend being hosted on Google Cloud Platform, made possible through the use of containers and cloud functions.
+  * Backend being hosted on Google Cloud Platform, made possible through the use of containers and cloud functions.
 - ML model built using the Fastai library
 - Frontend developed using Reactjs, hosted with Heroku.